rameezrauf/rameezrauf/README.md

 ## About my Education
 * Student at the University of Virginia at the School of Data Science
-* Double majoring in Economics
+* Majoring in Data Science & Economics

 ## 🔧 Technologies & Tools